 For example, there’s long been solid evidence that antioxidant-rich diets can help prevent some cancers, as well as atherosclerotic heart disease, the primary contributing factor to heart attacks.
-Oxidative reactions are suspected to be part of the cause for both of those diseases, making antioxidants a natural defense.
+Researchers suspect that oxidative reactions are at fault for both of those diseases, making antioxidants a natural defense.

-Oxidative stress has also been a proposed mechanism in Alzheimer’s disease, as well as Parkinson’s and diabetes, some of the worst degenerative conditions you’re likely to hear about.
-And they’re hardly alone – the damage caused by oxidation has been pointed at as a possible cause of many diseases and disorders.
+Oxidative stress is linked to Alzheimer’s disease, as well as Parkinson’s and diabetes, some of the worst degenerative conditions you’re likely to hear about.
+And they’re hardly alone – oxidation damage is the probable cause of many diseases and disorders.

 A Focus on Eye Health

-Two eye disorders in particular seem to be affected by antioxidant levels.
+Antioxidants are particularly effective against two eye disorders.
 Age-related macular degeneration, or AMD, is likely the most notorious.
 AMD affects a surprisingly large slice of aging populations.
 The disorder affects central vision and if allowed to progress, can easily rob a sufferer of the sight in one or both of their eyes.
 While conventional treatment often revolves around surgery, dietary changes have shown promise in fighting AMD.

 Cataracts, which occur when the lens of an eye becomes cloudy, may also be partly caused by oxidation.
-Several studies have found that long-term – in many cases, more than 10 years – use of vitamin supplements could reduce the odds of a person suffering from cataracts.
+Several studies have found that long-term – in many cases, more than 10 years – use of vitamin supplements can reduce cataract risk.
 If that’s all enough to get you hunting for a few antioxidant sources, read on.